-A child failing to comply with a polite reminder will be asked to reflect on their behaviour.
+A child failing to comply with a polite reminder will be issued with a warning.
 This is designed to highlight the fact that they are displaying undesired behaviour and that further sanctions will follow if the child continues to misbehave.
-This is shared verbally with the child and they may have time on the thinking cushion (Early Years and KSI) or be asked to work on a table on their own within the classroom environment to restore good learning behaviour.
+A warning is shown by moving the child's name onto the cloud / grey board.
+A child may be asked to work on a table on their own within the classroom environment to restore good learning behaviour.
+At playtime the warning will be verbal.

-Lose time
+• Lose time

-Continued misbehaviour will result in the child losing some time from their next playtime / Golden Time.
-For Y2-Y6 a 'Think Sheet' is to be completed in consultation with a teacher, for younger children a discussion with a teacher is to take place using the Think Sheet as a guide.
+Continued misbehaviour will result in the child losing time from their next playtime / Golden Time and the child's name remains on the cloud / grey board.
+For children in Y2-Y6 a behaviour reflection sheet is to be completed during the time that is lost from playtime or Golden Time.
+For children in Y1 and YR the reason for loss of time is to be discussed with the child.
+If some of playtime is lost the child should have the opportunity for a short break where possible.

 Misbehaviour during playtime will result in the child standing next to a member of staff who is on duty to reflect on their behaviour and calm down before returning to play.
-The class teacher is to be informed of this at the end of play and a Think Sheet is to be completed by children as above during their next playtime or Golden Time.
+The class teacher is to be informed of this at the end of play and a behaviour reflection sheet is to be completed by children in Y2-Y6 during their next playtime or Golden Time.